 What if the deal goes bad?
 If you’ve spent considerable expense entering into the arrangement, is the exit term sufficient that you can return your investment (i.e. have you built in a lengthy exit clause to ensure you can recoup your investment?).

 Alternatively, if the other party is damaging your brand and/or reputation, then can you terminate your agreement quickly?
 Is your business protected in the scenario where your business becomes liable, how and can you quantify some of the possible scenarios?
-Will your brand and intellectual property protected and what rights does the other party have to use your brand during the agreement and/or cease use on termination?
+Will your brand and intellectual property be protected and what rights does the other party have to use your brand during the agreement and/or cease use on termination?

 If any ‘contra’ goods and services are being exchanged within the benefits of the agreement, there may be GST implications.
 It’s a good idea to ensure a lawyer reviews agreements of this nature.
 No one likes a visit from the ATO years later auditing your business and seeking GST back-payments!